nicolaCirillo/ate-it/docs/guidelines.md

 👉 **Important:** At least one author of each accepted paper must register for the EVALITA conference in Bari (with a workshop fee) and present their work during the ATE-IT workshop.

+💬 **Looking for a team?** Join our [official Discord server](https://discord.gg/7MBGSJQzT7), introduce yourself, and connect with fellow participants!

 ---
 ## Program
 **Detailed program:** [Key Dates](dates.md)